Partition-Aware Profiling and Sampling

 Combined Partition + Sampling

-For ultimate efficiency on large tables:
+For ultimate efficiency on large tables, combine both in your ODCS contract:

-- table: clickstream
+- name: clickstream

 key: date